EnriqueSLeeK/libft/README.md

 First project from 42 school

-This project aims to the a reimplementation of some functions from the standard C library
+This project aims to the a reimplementation of some functions from the standard C library and some extra ones too

 ## Skills:
 - Imperative programming